skip to content

 General audience summary:

 Proteins must be folded properly to function.
 If this becomes defective, cells experience stress and respond by clearing away these misfolded proteins for destruction.
 We are investigating how the response to this form of cellular stress is important in lung health and disease.
-Current projects in our group address a variety of lung diseases including: altered endoplasmic reticulum function in alpha1-antitrypsin deficiency; multiomics analysis of new models of mesothelioma; the role of GCN2 signalling in pulmonary hypertension; and altered protein trafficking in pulmonary fibrosis.
+Current projects in our group address a variety of lung diseases including: altered endoplasmic reticulum function in alpha1-antitrypsin deficiency; multiomics analysis of new models of mesothelioma; and the role of GCN2 signalling in pulmonary hypertension.

 Strategic CIMR themes: Protein Folding and Quality Control, Organelle Biology, Rare Genetic Diseases

-Funding: Medical Research Council (MRC), Engineering and Physical Sciences Research Council (EPSRC), Asthma + Lung UK, Alpha1-Foundation, June Hancock Mesothelioma Research Fund
+Funding: Medical Research Council (MRC), Asthma + Lung UK, Alpha1-Foundation, June Hancock Mesothelioma Research Fund, LifeArc

 Research Group members:

-Elaine Soon, Sherry Gao, Joe Chambers, Lily Wu, Jenny Dickens, Vera Khodzhaeva, Courtney Townend, Jose Antonio Valer, Niki Veale, Jessy Zhu, Amanah Lewis-Wade, Anne Frances
+Elaine Soon, Madeline Martinez-Mar, Joe Chambers, Lily Wu, Vera Khodzhaeva, Jose Antonio Valer, Jessy Zhu, Anne Frances

 Biography